nnev/kasse/CONTRIBUTING.md

 Coding Style
 ===

 General coding style is idiomatic go.
 Readability has priority.
-Some guideluines that you might take into account when contributing code (though it is not necessary to know them all.
-Where applicable, they will be pointed out in code review):
+You might take into account this list of resources.
+You don't need to know them all, though.
+They will be pointed out to you in the review process.
 * [Effective Go](https://golang.org/doc/effective_go.html)
 * [Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments)